esphome/esphome-docs/components/bluetooth_proxy.rst

     separately from these, and is not limited to a specific number.

-    When using active connections, the :doc:`web_server` component should be disabled as the device is likely to run of memory and malfunction when both components are enabled simultaneously.
+    When using active connections, the :doc:`web_server` component should be disabled as the device is likely to run out of memory and will malfunction when both components are enabled simultaneously.

     Not all devices are supported and ESPHome does not decode or keep a list.
 To find out if your device is supported, please search for it in the `Home Assistant Integrations <https://www.home-assistant.io/integrations/>`__ list.